Chapter 4.1 ICJ Returns and Due Process

 Regardless of the underlying theory (grace, contract, or both) the general proposition is that probation is a privilege such that if a delinquent juvenile (like his counterpart in the adult offender system) refuses to abide by the conditions, a state can deny or revoke it.
 People v.
 Eiland, 576 N.E.2d 1185, 1191 (Ill.
 App.
 Ct.
 1991).
 The rights of a person who is actually or constructively in the custody of state corrections officials due to the conviction of a criminal offense differs markedly from citizens in general, or for that matter citizens under suspicion of criminal conduct.
 People v.
 Gordon, 672 N.Y.S.2d 631, 636 (N.Y.
 Sup.
 Ct.
 1998).
 It should be noted, that although a juvenile does not have a right to supervised release, once granted certain liberty interests, they are entitled to some minimum due process prior to revocation.
 See Morrissey v.
 Brewer, 408 U.S. 471, 481 (1972); Gagnon v.
 Scarpelli, 411 U.S. 778, 782-83 (1973); see also People ex rel.
 Silbert v.
 Cohen, 271 N.E.2d 908, 909-10 (N.Y.
 1971).

-A person’s status as an out-of-state offender does not mean that such person possesses no constitutional rights.
-Offenders may have some minimum rights of due process in limited circumstances.
+One’s status as an out-of-state probationer or parolee does not mean that such person possesses no constitutional rights.
+Instead, they may have some minimum rights of due process in limited circumstances.
 For example, in Browning v Mich.
 Dept. of Corr., 188 N.W.2d 552, 556 (Mich.
-1971), the court held that equal protection rights would be violated if a “dead time” statute were construed so that a person paroled out-of-state was not given credit on his original sentence for time served after his parole and while in prison in other states based on subsequent convictions in those other states.
+1971), the state court held that equal protection rights would be violated if a “dead time” statute were construed so that a person paroled out-of-state was not given credit on his original sentence for time served after his parole and while in prison in other states based on subsequent convictions in those other states.

-As discussed in Section 2.1.2, supra, because no meaningful distinction between juveniles and adults existed at the time of the drafting of the Constitution, federal criminal law did not formally recognize a special status for juveniles.
+As discussed in Section 2.1.2, supra, because no meaningful legal distinction between young people and adults existed at the time of the drafting of the Constitution, federal criminal law did not formally recognize a special status for juveniles.
 This was the case until the Federal Juvenile Delinquency Act of 1938 was adopted.
-Prior to that time, juvenile criminal offenders were subject to prosecution in the same manner as adults.
-As a consequence of this constitutional and legislative history, neither the constitutional provisions nor statutes governing extradition appear to make a special exception for juveniles.
+Prior to that time, youths were subject to prosecution in the same manner as adults.
+Because of this constitutional and legislative history, neither the constitutional provisions nor statutes governing extradition make special exception for juveniles.